endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 <img src="/gallery/2016/football-picks/wk14_slopegraph_buckets.png" alt="wk14_slopegraph_buckets" width="800" height="430" align="middle"/><br>
 <sub>Data Source: <a href="http://www.cbssports.com/nfl/features/writers/expert/picks/straight-up/7" target="_blank">CBS</a>, <a href="http://www.espn.com/nfl/picks" target="_blank">ESPN</a>, <a href="http://projects.fivethirtyeight.com/2016-nfl-predictions/" target="_blank">FiveThirtyEight</a> & <a href="http://www.foxsports.com/nfl/predictions" target="_blank">FOX</a></sub>

+Something glossed over and assumed, in both the original bubble chart and these slope graphs, is that we want "better" performing results than the expected confidence.
+But is that correct?
+Wouldn't a dot above the 45° line or an upward line, if either were far enough off from the stated percentage indicate a problem in prediction just as well as if they were in the opposite direction?
+I believe they would.
+Being aware that a game predictor is habitually optimistic or pessimistic is at least a good gauge in knowing how to hedge but....

+Let us do a simple RMSE of the four sources and see how they match up.

 ## Week 13 - Total Recall
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 13</a></b></sub></p>